neonspectra/wmcms/README.md

 wmcms is a static site template built for hosting article-based websites on an nginx webserver.
 Think of it as "Ghost without the bullshit".

-wmcms is a site template that is designed with webmasters in mind, not end users.
+wmcms is written by a webmaster, for the ease of use of other webmasters.
 It's designed to make it as easy and painless as possible to get down and dirty with maintaining your website, you fucking webmaster you.
+Unfortunately, that means wmcms isn't particularly great for tech-illiterate people who expect a WYSIWYG monstrosity to enable them to manage and write posts on their website.
+To get the most out of this platform, you should be familiar with how to configure and maintain an nginx webserver.

-You should be familiar with configuring and maintaining basic web technologies to make the most out of wmcms.
-You should be prepared to open up and familiarise yourself with how to modify every single file in this entire repository by hand (there's really not that many and none of it is particularly complex-- and that's the whole point of this project!)
+Be prepared to open up and familiarise yourself with how to modify every single file in this entire repository by hand.
+They are all important and meaningful.
+Luckily, there's really not that many files and none of them are particularly complex-- and that's the whole point of this project!

+Some quick bullet points about wmcms:
 - Powered entirely via [ngx_http_ssi_module](https://nginx.org/en/docs/http/ngx_http_ssi_module.html) and [ngx_fancyindex](https://www.nginx.com/resources/wiki/modules/fancy_index/).
  - No javascript, php, databases, or really anything else
  - Modular design: core site components are centralised in one location, so you only need to modify one set of files to globally tweak your website.